Webador/SlmMail/README.md

 ### Which provider should I choose?

 We won't answer you :-)!
-Each provider have their own set of features.
-You should carefully read each website to discover which one suit your needs the most.
+Each provider has their own set of features.
+You should carefully read each website to discover which one suits your needs best.

 However, for convenience purpose, we [have wrapped a pricing table](/docs/Pricing.md) for each email provider!